Drug Testing 2024: THC, Fentanyl Challenges

 Presently, most companies utilize a 5-panel drug test that does not test for Fentanyl, despite its presence in the drug landscape becoming a critical workplace safety concern.
-HR professionals are starting to recognize the acute danger posed fentanyl and more corporations are incorporating it into their drug testing panels.
+HR professionals are starting to recognize the acute danger posed by fentanyl, and more corporations are incorporating it into their drug testing panels.

 The Role of Advanced Drug Testing Methods